-Southern California Bancorp and California Bancorp Complete Merger of Equals
+SOUTHERN CALIFORNIA BANCORP AND CALIFORNIA BANCORP COMPLETE MERGER OF EQUALS

-SAN DIEGO and OAKLAND, Calif., July 31, 2024 (GLOBE NEWSWIRE) -- Southern California Bancorp (NASDAQ: BCAL), the holding company for Bank of Southern California, N.A., and California BanCorp, the holding company for California Bank of Commerce, announce the successful closing of their previously announced merger of equals.
+San Diego, Calif. and Oakland, Calif., July 31, 2024 (GLOBE NEWSWIRE) -- Southern California Bancorp (NASDAQ: BCAL), the holding company for Bank of Southern California, N.A., and California BanCorp, the holding company for California Bank of Commerce, announce the successful closing of their previously announced merger of equals.
 Effective July 31, 2024, California BanCorp has merged with and into Southern California Bancorp, and California Bank of Commerce has merged with and into Bank of Southern California, N.A.
 The combined holding company has assumed the California BanCorp name, and the combined bank has assumed the California Bank of Commerce, N.A. name.
 The combined holding company will trade on the Nasdaq Capital Market under the symbol “BCAL.”

 “We are pleased to announce the closing of a transaction that brings together two leading commercial banks to form a state-wide California commercial banking franchise that serves all of our state’s major markets,” said David Rainer, Executive Chairman of California Bancorp.
 “We are grateful for the hard work, perseverance and collaborative efforts of our directors and management teams to make this merger possible.
 Going forward, the combined company’s board of directors will consist of six directors selected from each of the merging companies.
 On behalf of Steve Shelton and myself, we thank all the departing directors for the leadership they have provided to both banks over the years.”